zaralogue/team-resources/README.md

 I can tend to take on too many projects/causes/etc (because they're all so interesting!) which can lead to burn out.

-I'm an "active procrastinator" and like to work under the pressure of a looming deadline, even if I've set that deadline myself.
+I'm an "active procrastinator" and like to work under the pressure of a looming deadline.
+I've found that I've gotten better at setting earlier deadlines and committing to them because we document everything at GitHub, and if someone else can see that deadline then I'd better meet it :)

 I'm still getting used to 100% remote life and how to connect with people I only get to see every quarter.
 Weekly 1:1s and team meetings definitely help with this, but I welcome other suggestions and am also always up for a meetup IRL!